NimbiDev/YT-Music-Player/README.md

 ### Notes

+---

  - The Windows installer creates a shortcut to a `app.vbs` file that runs the compiled **YouTube Music** app.
 This is used for debug logging to help with any errors that people may or may not have. *This shortcut gets created regardless of whether the app is compiled or not*.

  To avoid confusion, make sure that the required version of **NodeJS** is installed ***before*** running the `YTMusicPlayer-setup.exe`.

 ---

 🧑‍⚖️ This is an unofficial application and not published or supported by YouTube or Google llc.
-Intended for personal and educational purposes.
+It is intended for personal and educational purposes ***ONLY***.
 I am liable for nothing.